maread99/beanahead/README.md

 - any definition for which a new transaction was generated will be updated to reflect the transaction that would immediately follow the last transaction that was added to the ledger.
 - Defintions are grouped by balance sheet account* and type of account(s) of the 'other side', for example 'Income', 'Expenses' etc. Each group is introduced with a title row.
 Within each group definitions are sorted by payee. (*The balance sheet account is assumed as the first "Assets" or "Liabilities" account defined in the postings.)

-> :information: New definitions can be added at any time anywhwere under the line ```;; Enter definitions after this line...``` - they'll find their way to the corresponding section when the file is next updated.
+> :information_source: New definitions can be added at any time anywhwere under the line ```;; Enter definitions after this line...``` - they'll find their way to the corresponding section when the file is next updated.

 [rx_def_updated.beancount][rx_def_updated] is the updated [rx_def.beancount][rx_defs_initial] file after adding regular transactions to the ledger through to 2022-12-31. :warning: Notice that all comments are lost when a definitions file is updated.